Creating A To Do List In WordPress

 Show Progress

-If enabled (‘Yes’), you will be able to specify task progress indicators for your to-do items …
+If enabled (‘Yes’), you can specify task progress indicators for your to-do items …

 Show Admin Bar Menu

-If this option is enabled (‘Yes’), the ‘To-Do List’ menu will display in your WordPress Admin bar …
+Enabling this option (‘Yes’) lets you display the ‘To-Do List’ menu in your WP Dashboard Admin bar …

 Use WYSIWYG Editor